-C19: The Society of Nineteenth-Century Americanists seeks submissions for its sixth biennial conference, which will take place April 2-5, 2020 in Coral Gables, Florida, with the generous support of the University of Miami and Florida International University.
-We invite individual paper, panel, and roundtable proposals on literature and culture in and beyond the United States during the long nineteenth century.
-[Detailed submission info available here.]
+C19: The Society of Nineteenth-Century Americanists will host its sixth biennial conference October 21-25, 2020, in Coral Gables, Florida, with the generous support of the University of Miami and Florida International University.

 The long nineteenth century was a time of political, social, and cultural volatility, marked by conflict, strife, discord, protest, and disagreement.
 It was an age of rebellion, riot, and revolution; it was an era in which social movements, such as women’s rights, labor rights, abolitionism, civil rights, Indigenous rights, land rights, anti-imperialism, and religious dissidence coincided with ideological revolt/s, such as communism, communitism, socialism, and spiritualism.
 It was an epoch of bodily dissent that incited and galvanized resistance to enforced and coerced gender, racial, class, and sexual norms.
 It was also a time in which literary and cultural formations expressly challenged artistic orthodoxy in favor of experiments in both content and form.

 With this theme, we aim to inspire a broad consideration of varied forms of “dissent”: nonconformity to existing identities, institutions, policies, practices, and norms in the long nineteenth century.
 What constitutes “dissent” in this period?
 How do we think through genealogies of dissent--that is, the ways nineteenth-century dissent might or might not offer a way to frame contemporary circumstances and formations?